 USDA requires that producers submit an “Organic System Plan”.
 PCO will provide an application to help you meet those requirements, and our staff can assist you with completing the application.
 Record-keeping is required and varies according to the type of operation.
-If the paperwork feels overwhelming, we highly recommend our Transition Services, which offers new applicants more assistance with the organic certification process.

 If you are farming conventionally now, you may want to become a member of PCO and /or obtain a PCO information/application packet so you’ll know what you need to do to qualify as an organic producer well in advance of your first organic harvest.
 This packet of information contains all documents needed for applying for certification, including organic system plan forms and guidance sheets.
 When you first apply for certification, if minor noncompliances are found, you will be given a reasonable time-frame to correct them without having to reapply.
 Certified producers and members are invited to attend PCO’s meetings, and forums on organic production topics.

 Click Here for a Complete List of Certification Fees.
 The cost of annual certification is based on the type of operation and gross income from organic sales.
 In addition to the certification fee, applicants must pay the cost of the annual inspection and any additional assessments, such as livestock or processing.
 Cost-Share Funds may be available to help pay for certification fees through your state’s Department of Agriculture or your local Farm Service Agency (FSA) office.
 Visit the Fees & Cost Share page for more information as well as our Funding Resources page.